Everything You Need to Know About Scoring in Golf

 Whithaus works with players to determine what a “win” is for each hole based on their skill level, then has them try to get that score to win each individual hole.

-"If I'm thinking this way, I'm not getting my mind in a grandiose way of scoring a 3 or 4", he said.
-"If there's a pond or a stream, I'm not attempting to get it over in one long shot.
-I can take three or four shots to get it over".
+“If I’m thinking this way, I’m not getting my mind in a grandiose way of scoring a 3 or 4,” he said.
+“If there’s a pond or a creek, I’m not attempting to get it over in one long shot.
+I can take three or four shots to get it over.”

-"From a recreational standpoint, scores get blown out [of proportion] because people are competitive", Small said.
-"If you go out there hoping to get a good score and have fun at the same time, you'll play better than if it's just all [about the] score".
+“From a recreational standpoint, scores get blown out [of proportion], because people are competitive,” Small said.
+“If you go out there hoping to shoot a good score and have fun at the same time, you’ll play better than if it’s just all [about the] score.”